-When considering continuing to adopt the going concern basis in preparing the Annual Report and Consolidated Financial Statements, the Directors have taken into account a number of factors, including the following:
+When considering whether to continue to adopt the going concern basis in preparing the Annual Report and Consolidated Financial Statements, the Directors have taken into account a number of factors, including the following:

 - ENWL's electricity distribution licence includes the obligation in standard licence condition 40 to maintain an investment grade issuer credit rating; - Under section 3A of the Electricity Act 1989, the Gas and Electricity Markets Authority has a duty, in carrying out its functions, to have regard to the need to secure that licence holders are able to finance their activities, which are the subject of obligations imposed by or under Part 1 of the Electricity Act 1989 or the Utilities Act 2000; - Management has prepared, and the Directors have reviewed, Group budgets for the year ending 31 March 2021 and forecasts covering the period to the end of the current price review in 2023.
-These forecasts include projections and cash including flow forecasts, covenant compliance considerations.
+These forecasts include projections and cash flow forecasts, including covenant compliance considerations.
 Inherent in forecasting is an element of uncertainty and our forecasts have been sensitised for possible changes in the key assumptions, including RPI and under recoveries of allowed revenue.
-This analysis demonstrates that there is sufficient headroom on key covenants and that there are sufficient resources available to the Group within the forecast period; - Assessment of the significance and rapid development of the COVID-19 impact.
-The Directors have considered a number of financial scenarios including the impact of revenue demand projections, supplier payment deferrals, financial performance including incremental operating costs, liquidity management and ratio compliance;
+This analysis demonstrates that there is sufficient headroom on key covenants and that there are sufficient resources available to the Group within the forecast period; and - Assessment of the significance and rapid development of the COVID-19 impact.
+The Directors have reviewed our assumptions behind demand projections, financial performance and liquidity, and assessed Company resilience to a reduction in income bought about by reduced electricity demand; and - Short-term liquidity requirements are forecast to be met from the Group's normal operating cash flow.
+Further liquidity is provided by surplus cash and deposit short-term balances.
+Furthermore, committed undrawn bank facilities of £20m within ENWL, £51m in NWEN plc and £180m in NWEN (Holdings) are available from lenders.
+Whilst the utilisation of these facilities is subject to gearing covenant restrictions, 12-month projections to 31 May 2021 indicate there is significant headroom on these covenants.